Israel battles Hamas near another Gaza hospital sheltering thousands

 Hamas has released four hostages, Israel has rescued one, and the bodies of two were found near Shifa.

 Israel, the United States and Qatar, which mediates with Hamas, have been negotiating a hostage release for weeks.
-Israel’s three-member war Cabinet is to meet with representatives of the hostages’ families on Monday evening.
+Israel’s three-member war Cabinet met with representatives of the hostages’ families Monday evening, and a relative of a hostage said the officials, including Prime Minister Benjamin Netanyahu, told families the government will not prioritize the hostages’ release to defeating Hamas.

+“What we’ve heard is that taking down Hamas and bringing the hostages are ... equally important,” said Udi Goren, whose cousin Tal Chaimi is in captivity in Gaza.
+“This is incredibly disappointing because ... we know that taking down Hamas, we keep hearing from them (it) is going to take months or years and it’s going to take a long time.”

+Goren said the war cabinet did not share details about any possible deal to release the hostages.